Docs

 Note: You cannot add new tier ranges in between the breakdown list.

 • Hover over the amount field of a tier line item and click the delete icon to remove the tier.
-Here again, the From unit of the subsequent tier gets automatically updated to accommodate the deleted range.
+The From unit of the subsequent tier is updated automatically to accommodate the deleted range.
+Note: You cannot delete the first tier line item.

 • Click the Show default pricing tab to view the original price and tier breakdown of the product as defined in the product catalog.